xtclang/xvm/README.md

 Implementing language support for an alien language on top of Gradle, however, is a fairly complex undertaking, and requires deeper knowledge of the Gradle architecture.
 It is our firm belief, though, that the user should not have to drill down to these levels, unless he/she specifically wants to.
-As it is, any open source developer today still needs to grasp some basic fundamentals about artifacts and the Gradle build system.
+However, any open source developer today still needs to grasp some basic fundamentals about artifacts and a standard build life cycle.
 This is not just our assumption; it is actually industry-wide.

 We believe the following concepts are necessary to understand, in order to work with XDK projects or the XDK.
 None of them are at all specific to XTC:

-* The concept of "gradlew" and "mvnw" (or "gradlew.bat" and "mvnw.bat" on Windows) wrappers, and why it should ALWAYS be used instead of a "gradle" binary on the local system, for any repository that ships it with its build.
 * The concept of a versioned Maven artifact, and that its descriptor "group:artifactId:version" is its "global address", no matter how it is resolved on the lower abstraction layer.
 * The concept of release vs snapshot artifact versions in the Maven model.
+* The concept of an artifact repository.
 * The concept of local (mostly mavenLocal()) and remote artifact repositories, and how they are used by a maven build.
 * The concept of the Maven/Gradle build lifecycle, its fundamental tasks, and how they depend on each other ("clean", "assemble", "build" and "check").
+* The concepts of the Gradle build life cycle phases, configuration and execution phase, and what must be declared in configuration, before we know what it will resolve to.
-* The concept of the Gradle/Maven cache, build daemons, and why "clean" is not what you think
+* The concept of the Gradle/Maven build cache, build daemons, and why "clean" is not what you think
   of as "clean" in a C++ Makefile and why is it often better not to use it, in a cached, incrementally built Gradle project.
+The ways that exist to actually do the semantic equivalent of what usually "clean" means, and why you probably should not need it.
 * The concept of Maven/Gradle source sets, like "main", "resources" and "test".
+* The concept of "gradlew" and "mvnw" (or "gradlew.bat" and "mvnw.bat" on Windows) wrappers, and why it should ALWAYS be used instead of a "gradle" binary on the local system, for any repository that ships it with its build.
+Also, why you don't edit these files manually, no matter how strange you think their contents are, and why they are often checked into source control.
 * The concept of a Gradle build scan, and understanding how to inspect it and how to use it to spot build issues.
 * The standard flags that can be used to control Gradle debug log levels, --info, -q, --stacktrace